 For enhanced safety, the front and middle seat shoulder belts of the Land Rover Range Rover Sport have pretensioners to tighten the seatbelts and eliminate dangerous slack in the event of a collision and force limiters to limit the pressure the belts will exert on the passengers.
 The BMW X5 M doesn’t offer pretensioners for the middle seat belts.

-The Range Rover Sport’s pre-crash front seatbelts will tighten automatically in the event the vehicle detects an impending crash, improving protection against injury significantly.
+The Range Rover Sport’s optional pre-crash front seatbelts will tighten automatically in the event the vehicle detects an impending crash, improving protection against injury significantly.
 The X5 M doesn’t offer pre-crash pretensioners.

 For enhanced safety, the front seat shoulder belts of the Land Rover Range Rover Sport are height-adjustable to accommodate a wide variety of driver and passenger heights.
 A better fit can prevent injuries and the increased comfort also encourages passengers to buckle up.
 The BMW X5 M doesn’t offer height-adjustable seat belts.